-- 4.1 Members of Planning Committee will have the opportunity to attend site visits for some of the planning applications which are decided by the Planning Committee. - 4.2 The purpose of site visits is to allow Members to consider the general setting of the application site so that they will be in the best position to decision whether or not planning permission should be granted.
-In particular Members will be able to:- - ➤ Observe the geography of the site including the boundaries and its relationship to adjoining properties; - Consider the scale and impact of the proposed development in relation to the site: - > Use the visit to assess whether any planning conditions might need to be considered. - 4.3 The normal procedure will be that site visits will be arranged for all the items listed on the Planning committee agenda.. - 4.4 The exception to 4.3 above is that site visits will not be arranged for sites that have been the subject of a site visit within the preceding 6 months. - 4.5 The site visit does not constitute a meeting of the Planning Committee.
-Accordingly, Members should not form a collective view on the issue. - 4.6 Since Members are attending a site merely to "see what is to be seen"; it is inappropriate to hear from either the applicant or his representative during the site visit.
+- 4.1 Members of Planning Committee will have the opportunity to attend site visits for some of the planning applications which are decided by the Planning Committee. - 4.2 The purpose of site visits is to allow Members to consider the general setting of the application site so that they will be in the best position to decide whether or not planning permission should be granted.
+In particular Members will be able to:- - Observe the geography of the site including the boundaries and its relationship to adjoining properties; - Consider the scale and impact of the proposed development in relation to the site: - ➤ Use the visit to assess whether any planning conditions might need to be considered. - 4.3 Site visits will not be arranged for sites that have been the subject of a site visit within the preceding 6 months.

+- 4.4 The site visit does not constitute a meeting of the Planning Committee.
+Accordingly, Members should not form a collective view on the issue. - 4.5 Since Members are attending a site merely to "see what is to be seen"; it is inappropriate to hear from either the applicant or his representative during the site visit.
 Similarly, it is inappropriate to hear from anybody else who wishes to make representations.
-This includes the Ward councilor for the area in which the site is located.
+This includes the Ward councillor for the area in which the site is located.
 The occasion is not a local hearing.
-Members should leave each site with no collective view the occasion is simply to assist them individually to form a view. - 4.7 When the application is next considered by the Planning Committee, the Chairman of the Committee should remind Members that the application was the subject of a site visit, and then let the debate proceed normally.
+Members should leave each site with no collective view the occasion is simply to assist them individually to form a view. - 4.6 When the application is next considered by the Planning Committee, the Chairman of the Committee should remind Members that the application was the subject of a site visit, and then let the debate proceed normally.